 In order for a federal court to issue a preliminary injunction, the court must conclude that a petitioner has clearly demonstrated each of the following: (1) that he or she is likely to succeed on the merits; (2) that he or she will suffer irreparable harm in the absence of preliminary injunctive relief; (3) that the balance of equities tips in his or her favor; and (4) that an injunction is in the public interest.
 Winter v.
-Natural Resources Defense Council, Inc., 555 U.S. 7, 20 (2008).
+Natural Resources Defense Council, Inc., 555 U.S. 7, 20 (2008); see also Ramirez v.
+Collier, 142 S.Ct 1264, 1270 (2022) (same).
 While each of these requirements must be met for a preliminary injunction to be issued, in Winter, the Supreme Court emphasized the fourth requirement, stating: "In exercising their sound discretion, courts of equity should pay particular regard for the public consequences in employing the extraordinary remedy of injunction."
 Id. at 376-77 (internal quotation marks and citation omitted).